browserengineering/book/book/scripts.md

 ================

-Actually writing a JavaScript interpreter is beyond the scope of this book,^[fn::But check out a book on programming language implementation if it sounds interesting!] so this chapter uses the `dukpy` library for executing JavaScript.
+Actually writing a JavaScript interpreter is beyond the scope of this book,^[But check out a book on programming language implementation if it sounds interesting!] so this chapter uses the `dukpy` library for executing JavaScript.